Shantanusharnagat/DiscordBot/README.md

 The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
 The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up below).

+Check out the __Next steps__ to add a link that allows the user to view the results without casting a vote.

 ![DataStax Astra](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-sample-app-default.png)

 _____________________________________________________________________